Enigma (novel)

 Enigma is a 1995 novel by Robert Harris about Tom Jericho, a young mathematician trying to break the Germans' "Enigma" ciphers during World War II.
-Jericho is stationed in Bletchley Park, the British cryptologist central office, and is worked to the point of physical and mental exhaustion.
+Jericho is stationed in Bletchley Park, the British cryptology central office, and is worked to the point of physical and mental exhaustion.
 The book was adapted to film in 2001.

-Plot (from the book.
-The plot in the film is different)
+Plot

 In February 1943, Tom Jericho, a gifted cryptanalyst at Bletchley Park, is recuperating in Cambridge from a nervous breakdown brought on by the pressures of work and the breakup of his relationship with Claire Romilly, a cipher clerk.
-After a few weeks, he is told Bletchley needs him back since it has become locked out of the Naval Enigma.
-Back at Bletchley, Jericho is still infatuated with Claire and makes his way to her lodgings, only to be told by her flatmate Hester Wallace that Claire is not there.
+After a few weeks, he is told Bletchley needs him back: it has become locked out of the Naval Enigma.
+Back at Bletchley, Jericho is still infatuated with Claire and makes his way to her lodgings, only to be told by her flatmate Hester Wallace that she is not home.

 Jericho waits for Hester to leave and lets himself in to rifle through Claire's possessions.
 He discovers that her bedroom floorboards have been recently replaced.
 Beneath them he finds a sheaf of unsolved cryptograms, which he takes.
 He goes to leave but notices a male figure arrive at the cottage and flee at the sight of him.

 Jericho discusses the Enigma lockout with Jozef "Puck" Pukowski, an Anglo-Polish cryptanalyst who fled Poland after the invasion by Germany and so left his family behind.
 Jericho realises that the way back into the Naval Enigma can be made through collecting 'contact codes', abbreviated reports made by a U-boat when it discovers a convoy.
 In the meantime, Claire has gone missing.
 Jericho's attempt to phone her father, Edward Romilly, is rebuffed.
-He approaches her flatmate Hester and the two learn that the cryptograms that Jericho found had originated from Smolensk, in the German-occupied Soviet Union.
+He approaches Hester and the two learn that the cryptograms Jericho found had originated from Smolensk in the German-occupied Soviet Union.
 Hester discovers that the cryptograms were part of a series sent to German Army High Command but that interception and decryption of the signals at Bletchley were abruptly terminated by a high authority for unknown reasons.
 Hester and Jericho bluff their way into a signals-receiving station and purloin copies of the full set of undeciphered signals.

 Back at Bletchley, Jericho joins the effort at deciphering contact reports and eventually produces a 'menu' for the cryptanalytic 'bombes' to work upon.
-He slips out and secretly deciphers the stolen cryptograms with the Enigma settings that Hester has obtained.
+He slips out and secretly deciphers the stolen cryptograms with the Enigma settings Hester has obtained.
 From them, he learns that the Germans have discovered thousands of bodies buried in the Katyn Forest.
-The corpses are those of Polish officers who must have been murdered by Britain's ally, the Soviet Union, which invaded eastern Poland in 1939.
-Another cryptogram proves to be a list of abbreviated Polish names; he continues deciphering until he discovers a familiar name: Pukowski, T. He realises that to be Puck's missing father and that Claire stole the cryptograms to bring to Puck, her secret lover.
+The corpses are those of Polish officers who must have been murdered by Britain's ally, the Soviet Union, after its invasion of eastern Poland in 1939.
+Another cryptogram proves to be a list of abbreviated Polish names; he continues deciphering until he discovers a familiar name: Pukowski, T. He realises this to be Puck's missing father, and that Claire stole the cryptograms to bring to Puck, her secret lover.